dwavesystems/dwave-ocean-sdk/docs/concepts/embedding.rst

 The :math:`K_5` BQM has ten ground states (best solutions).
-These are shown below---solved by brute-force stepping through all possible configurations of values for the variables---with lowest energy of -3.0:
+These are shown below---solved by brute-force stepping through all possible configurations of values for the variables---with ground-state energy -3.0:

 >>> print(dimod.ExactSolver().sample(bqm).lowest())
    0  1  2  3  4 energy num_oc.